-Performing this analysis enabled each of the authors to better familiarise themselves with the poetry, and also highlighted any further poems that needed to be removed from the study, because they were 'Invalid', i.e. those poems that did not concern the relationship between volcanoes and humanity.
-Following this individual analysis (the rows corresponding to 'AS' and 'SI' in Table 1), the two authors met up to exchange their analyses and agree upon a broad classification of the poems in terms of connotation ('Both' in Table 1).
+Performing this analysis enabled each of the authors to better familiarise themselves with the poetry, and also highlighted any further poems that needed to be removed from the study, because they were 'Invalid', i.e. those poems that did not concern the relationship between volcanoes and the societies and times represented by the

+1 poets who wrote about them.
+Following this individual analysis (the rows 2 corresponding to 'AS' and 'SI' in Table 1), the two authors met up to exchange their 3 analyses and agree upon a broad classification of the poems in terms of connotation ('Both' in Table 1).
 This broad categorisation was useful for three reasons.
-Firstly, it revealed several differences in how the poems had been individually categorised, highlighting how these differences could be discussed and developed, thereby helping to improve the trustworthiness of the subsequent in-depth content analysis by ensuring investigator triangulation (see Section 2.5).
-Secondly, it revealed that this broad categorisation of the connotations of the poems as either: 'Positive', 'Negative', 'Positive & Negative', or 'Neutral' was too broad to offer any in-depth analysis with respect to the RQ.
-Finally, this approach revealed additional poems that should be removed from the study because they did not obviously concern the relationship between volcanoes and humanity.
-For example, 'Inside the Ghost Volcano' by Will Alexander (1998) was removed at this stage because the volcano was being used as an abstract metaphor from which no perspective of the perceived relationship between volcanoes and humanity could be directly observed.
-In total a further 7 poems (the 'Invalid' column in Table 1) were removed following this step, resulting in a total of 34 poems on which to perform a more in-depth content analysis.
+Firstly, it 4 5 revealed several differences in how the poems had been individually categorised, highlighting how these differences could be discussed and developed, thereby 6 7 helping to improve the trustworthiness of the subsequent in-depth content analysis 8 by ensuring investigator triangulation (see Section 2.5).
+Secondly, it revealed that 9 this broad categorisation of the connotations of the poems as either: 'Positive', 10 'Negative', 'Positive & Negative', or 'Neutral' was too broad to offer any in-depth analysis with respect to the RQ.
+Finally, this approach revealed additional poems 11 that should be removed from the study because they did not obviously concern the 12 13 relationship between volcanoes and the societies and times of the poets who wrote 14 about them.
+For example, 'Inside the Ghost Volcano' by Will Alexander (1998) was removed at this stage because the volcano was being used as an abstract metaphor 15 16 from which no perspective of the perceived relationship between volcanoes and the 17 societies and times of the poets who wrote about them could be directly observed.
+In 18 total a further 7 poems (the 'Invalid' column in Table 1) were removed following this 19 step, resulting in a total of 34 poems on which to perform a more in-depth content 20 analysis.
 This further selection criteria meant that two decades were now absent from our study (1940 and 1960).
-However, given that every other decade from the 1800s onwards was still present we were satisfied that we had a sufficient temporal representation of poems to conduct a detailed content analysis with respect to the RQ.
+However, given that every other decade from the 21 1800s onwards was still present we were satisfied that we had a sufficient temporal 22 23 representation of poems to conduct a detailed content analysis with respect to the 24 RQ.